Alex Rider (character): Jack Starbright

 One of Alex's closest friends is Jack Starbright.
 With his uncle having been away on secret missions for MI6 much of the time, Alex has spent a lot of time with Jack.
-Alex met Jack when she came from America to study law in London, and being employed by his uncle as a housekeeper and to watch over Alex, who was seven years old at the time.
+Alex met Jack when she came from the United States to study law in London, and being employed by his uncle as a housekeeper and to watch over Alex, who was seven years old at the time.
 She has known Alex for seven years.
 After Ian died, Jack became Alex's guardian.
 Even though it was originally her job to care for Alex, they have grown attached and their relationship has become very personal.
 However, as Alex's MI6 life starts to take a toll on him, it also places somewhat of a strain on their relationship - Jack is always very worried and upset that Alex's life is constantly being put in danger.
 In Scorpia Rising, Jack learns that her father is sick and needs someone to look after him.
 Jack decides that she needs to tell Alex that she must leave in order to care for her father, but she first decides to accompany Alex to Egypt for his mission.
 After the two are captured by Razim's men, Jack comes to experience, for the first time, what it has been like for Alex on a mission.
 She attempts to escape, and nearly succeeds, but Razim is merely using her for his "measurement of pain" experiment, and has Julius Grief detonate a bomb on the Land Rover she is driving, killing her instantly.
 Alex's grief is enough to cause him to black out, and Razim "may even have to create a second scale of measurement" for the amount of emotional pain Alex felt.
 However, Jack is revealed to be alive in the following novel Never Say Die, as her death was faked by other members of Scorpia as part of their plans to set up a complex hostage situation involving taking a school bus of wealthy children prisoner, with Alex eventually managing to rescue her.